awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/alternative_deployments.md

 Before you can deploy the CIDs, you must wait for the first Cost and Usage Report to be delivered to your Amazon S3 bucket.
 {{% /notice %}}

-To streamline and automate integration of your Cost and Usage Reports with Athena, AWS provides an AWS CloudFormation template with several key resources along with the reports you setup for Athena integration.
+In this step, we will be using an AWS provided CloudFormation template that automated integrating your CUR with Athena.
 The AWS CloudFormation template includes an AWS Glue crawler, an AWS Glue database, and an AWS Lambda event.

 1. From the services list, choose **S3**